Przemyslaw Jeziorski

 Przemyslaw Jeziorski (24 April 1982 – 4 July 2025) was a Polish‑American marketing academic and associate professor at the Haas School of Business, University of California, Berkeley.

 On 4 July 2025, Jeziorski was shot five times by a masked gunman while in Agia Paraskevi, Greece.
 On 16 July 2025, five people were arrested in connection to the killing including his ex-wife and her current boyfriend.

+On 4 June 2026, Jeziorski's ex-wife Nadia Michelidaki, who was on remand awaiting trial for his murder, took her own life in prison.